 Two Mes

-If you crossed paths with me last week, you likely encountered one version of me—the one that was probably distracted, dull, a bit irritable, and maybe even short with you.
-But if you run into me today, you’ll meet a different version: calm, lighthearted, sharp, kind, and full of energy.
+If you crossed paths with me last week, you likely encountered one version of me—the one that was probably distracted, dull, low energy, a bit irritable, and maybe even short with you.
+But if you run into me today, you’ll meet a different version: calm, lighthearted, lucid, kind, and full of energy.
 There are plenty of versions of me in between, but it’s no secret which one I prefer.
 And out of both kindness and self-interest, I’d much rather the people I care about—my family, friends, colleagues, and anyone I interact with—meet this better version of me more often.

 The question is: how do I show up as the best version of myself more often, and less as the stressed, impatient one?